 The first white settler to come upon the healing springs was Dr. Alvah Jackson.
 Having heard the Indian legend, he brought his son to the springs in 1856 to cure an eye ailment.
 When the Civil War broke out, Jackson established what became known as “Dr. Jackson’s Cave Hospital” to care for the ill and injured.
 After the war, he established a successful business selling “Dr. Jackson’s Eye Water.”

 The “secrets” of the springs remained known to only the locals until early 1879 when Dr. Jackson’s friend and hunting companion, Judge J. B. Saunders of Berryville, visited him.
-Suffering from a skin disease called erysipelas that causes severe inflammation, the judge was allegedly cured after visiting Basin Spring.
-Using his influence, the judge began to promote the springs throughout the state of Arkansas.
+Suffering from a skin disease that causes severe inflammation, the judge was allegedly cured after visiting Basin Spring.
+Using his influence, the judge began to promote the springs throughout Arkansas.

->

-> Word quickly spread that the spring’s miraculous, healing waters were said to cure, or at least help, virtually every ailment known at the time, including diabetes, rheumatism, women’s diseases, asthma, paralysis, and more.
+Word quickly spread that the spring’s miraculous, healing waters were said to cure, or at least help, virtually every ailment known at the time, including diabetes, rheumatism, women’s diseases, asthma, paralysis, and more.